thebuilder/react-intersection-observer/README.md

 [![Dependency Status](https://david-dm.org/thebuilder/react-intersection-observer.svg)](https://david-dm.org/thebuilder/react-intersection-observer)
 [![npm](https://img.shields.io/npm/v/react-intersection-observer.svg)](https://www.npmjs.com/package/react-intersection-observer)

-React component that allows triggers a function when the component enters or leaves the viewport.
+React component that triggers a function when the component enters or leaves the viewport.
+No complex configuration needed, just wrap your views and it handles the events.

 ```js
 import Observer from 'react-intersection-observer'